strategicalliances/docs/content/en/docs/marketplace/platform-supported-content/modules/snowflake/snowflake-ai-data-connector.md

      * **Semantic_View** – Provide the name of the semantic model view that Cortex Analyst should use.
 For more information, refer to the [Using Semantic Model Views](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst#understanding-semantic-views) section of the Snowflake documentation.
      * **Inline_Semantic_Model** – Provide the semantic model definition as a YAML string.
 This allows you to define the semantic model inline instead of uploading it to Snowflake.
    The user prompt is stored in the **CortexAnalystMessage** object.
 Set the question for Cortex Analyst in the **Content** attribute of this entity.
+4. Create a **CortexAnalystMessage** objects and set the **Role** to "User".
+Associate the object to the **CortexAnalystRequest** or **CortexAnalystMultiModelRequest** request object you have created in the prefious step.
+5. Create a **Content** object and set the **ContentType** to "Text".
+On the **Text** attribute you set your natural language question for which Cortex Analyst will return a response.
+Associate the Content object to the CortexAnalystMessage created in the prefious step.
-4. Add the **Snowflake Cortex Analyst** action from the Toolbox and provide the following information:
+6. Add the **Snowflake Cortex Analyst** action from the Toolbox and provide the following information:
     * **ConnectionDetails** – The connection details that you configured
-    * **Request** – The request that you configured for the **Cortex Analyst: Create Request** action
+    * **Request** – The request that you configured for the **Cortex Analyst: Create Request** action It will return a **CortexAnalystResponse** object.
-5. To get the response message from the response, add the **Response: Get Cortex Analyst Response Message** action from the Toolbox, and then add the **Response** entity as a parameter.
-The message contains the following information:
+7. To get the contents from the response retrieve the associated **CortexAnalystMessage** and from that retrieve the list of **Content** objects.

+Will continue here!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

     * **Content** – This is the content of the response message.
 It includes the text and the SQL, or the suggestions if no SQL is returned
     * **Cortex Role** – The entity that produced the message; possible values are *user* or *analyst*
     * **SQLText** – The returned SQL suggestion
-6. To get the Cortex Analyst Response entity, add the **Response: Get Cortex Analyst Response** action from the Toolbox, and then add the **Response** entity as a parameter.
+8. To get the Cortex Analyst Response entity, add the **Response: Get Cortex Analyst Response** action from the Toolbox, and then add the **Response** entity as a parameter.
 The response contains the following information:
     * **Request_ID** – The returned *RequestId*

 ## Configuring Snowflake Cortex Search {#cortex-search}